1. What is machine learning?

 Suppose, you are playing blackjack and based on the sequence of the cards you see, you decide whether to hit or not.
 In this case, based on the prior experience you have and by looking at what happens, you decide on your course of action.

-The same way the machines also lear with the aid of technology.
+The same way the machines also learn with the aid of technology.

 The Area Under the ROC curve is the probability that a classifier will be more confident that a randomly chosen positive example is actually positive than that a randomly chosen negative example is positive.

-13. What is classification threshold in machine learning ?
+13. What is the classification threshold in machine learning?

-A scalar-value criterion that is applied to a model’s predicted score in order to separate the positive class from the negative class.
-Used when mapping logistic regression results to binary classification.
+Answer: A scalar-value criterion that is applied to a model’s predicted score in order to separate the positive class from the negative class.
+Used when mapping logistic regression results in binary classification.

-Naïve Bayes is an extensively used algorithm for classification task.
+Answer: Naïve Bayes is an extensively used algorithm for the classification task.
 Naïve Bayes classifier is proved to be effective in textual data analysis.
-This algorithm is a basis for machine learning as it seeks to work on conditional probability to cut through the improbability of a task in advance.
+This algorithm is a basis for machine learning as it seeks to work on the conditional probability to cut through the improbability of a task in advance.

-Machine Learning: Designing and developing algorithms according to the behaviors based on empirical data are known as Machine Learning.
+Answer: Machine Learning: Designing and developing algorithms according to the behaviors based on empirical data is known as Machine Learning.

 20. You are given a data set.
 The data set has missing values which spread along 1 standard deviation from the median.
 What percentage of data would remain unaffected?
 Why ?

-This question has enough hints for you to start thinking!
-Since, the data is spread across median, let’s assume it’s a normal distribution.
+Answer: This question has enough hints for you to start thinking!
+Since the data is spread across the median, let’s assume it’s a normal distribution.
 We know, in a normal distribution, ~68% of the data lies in 1 standard deviation from mean (or mode, median), which leaves ~32% of the data unaffected.
 Therefore, ~32% of the data would remain unaffected by missing values.

 22. You are given a dataset where the number of variables (p) is greater than the number of observations (n) (p>n).
 Which is the best technique to use and why ?

-When the number of variables is greater than the number of observations, it represents a high dimensional dataset.
-In such cases, it is not possible to calculate a unique least square coefficient estimate.
-Penalized regression methods like LARS, Lasso or Ridge seem work well under these circumstances as they tend to shrink the coefficients to reduce variance.
+Answer: When the number of variables is greater than the number of observations, it represents a high dimensional dataset.
+In such cases, it is not possible to calculate a unique least-square coefficient estimate.
+Penalized regression methods like LARS, Lasso or Ridge seem to work well under these circumstances as they tend to shrink the coefficients to reduce variance.
 Whenever the least square estimates have higher variance, Ridge regression technique seems to work best.

-Since in positively skewed data, mean in greater than median, we overestimate the value of missing observations.
+Answer: Since in positively skewed data, mean in greater than the median, we overestimate the value of missing observations.

 Example:- When humans look at a picture and they will interpret that picture very well.
 For computers, it is very difficult.